 Chemotherapy is the main treatment for hairy cell leukaemia and is usually effective at destroying the cancerous cells.
-The two main chemotherapy medications used are:

 - cladribine – given as either an injection just under the skin, or through a drip directly into a vein (infusion)

-Rituximab, a type of medication known as a monoclonal antibody, may sometimes be used in combination with chemotherapy.
+Rituximab, a type of medicine known as a monoclonal antibody, may sometimes be used in combination with chemotherapy.
 It works by attaching to a protein found on leukaemia cells and the immune system then targets and kills the cells.

 Surgery to remove the spleen is rarely used as a treatment for hairy cell leukaemia.
 However, removal of your spleen may be recommended if:

 - it's enlarged and is causing pain or discomfort

 - it's destroying large numbers of red blood cells or platelets